luhsra/llfree-rs/README.md

 To compile and test the allocator, you have to [install rust](https://www.rust-lang.org/learn/get-started).

-The `nightly` version `1.62.0` (or newer) is required to have access to inline assembly and custom compiler toolchains.
+The `nightly` version `1.62.0` (or newer) is required for inline assembly and custom compiler toolchains.

 ```sh
 # Release build